mavvos/Live-Subtitles/README.md

 The Translator opens the Sender page and types their translation in the text area; every time the enter key is pressed, the current message is sent to the Receiver page, as well as showing up on the immediate feedback just above the type area.

 ## ⚙ How it works
-Live-Translation was made using HTML, CSS, JavaScript, and Python modules Flask, Flask_SocketIO and Jinja.
+Live-Translation was made using HTML, CSS, JavaScript, and Python modules:
+- Flask;
+- Flask_SocketIO for WebSockets;
+- Jinja for web template.

 ## 🏃 How to run
 To host locally:
-- Make sure you have Python, Flask and Flask_SocketIO installed
+- Make sure you have [Flask](https://pypi.org/project/Flask/) and [Flask_SocketIO](https://pypi.org/project/Flask-SocketIO/) installed
 - Clone this repository
-- On the cloned directory run the command ```flask run```
+- On the cloned directory run the command ```flask run``` and open the address generated.

 To host in a website:
 - Check the official <a href="https://flask.palletsprojects.com/en/3.0.x/deploying/">Flask deploying instructions</a>.